What is provisioning?

 Another key part of the server provisioning process is connecting up any storage, networks, applications and middleware – in essence, you’re creating a new machine and clearly establishing its desired state prior to configuration.

-Quick tip — the phrase “cloud provisioning” is another, similar piece of computing terminology, but it’s not one of the key types of provisioning.
+Quick tip: The phrase “cloud provisioning” is another, similar piece of computing terminology, but it’s not one of the key types of provisioning.
 This usually refers to the allocation of a cloud hosting provider’s services and resources to a customer.
-If you’re reading about the integration and deployment of cloud computing services, cloud provisioning is likely to come up.

 Network provisioning